Mykrobe-tools/mykrobe-atlas/docs/desktop-release.md

 	$ yarn test
 	```

-3. If the tests pass, publish a draft release.
+3. If the tests pass, publish a draft release for all configured platforms.

 	```
-	$ yarn desktop-package
+	$ yarn desktop-package --all
-	$ yarn desktop-dist --publish
+	$ yarn desktop-dist --all --publish
 	```

 	> If you see an error similar to `skipped publishing file=<file> reason=existing type not compatible with publishing type tag=<tag> version=<tag> existingType=release publishingType=draft`, check that the GitHub release you are publishing too is in 'draft' mode and not 'published'

-4. Repeat steps 2–4 for each platform

-5. Publish the release using GitHub - make sure that 'This is a pre-release' is unchecked or this release will be overlooked by the auto-updater.
+4. Publish the release using GitHub - make sure that 'This is a pre-release' is unchecked or this release will be overlooked by the auto-updater.

 ## See next